gislab-npo/gislab-doc/docs/installation/physical.rst

 :ref:`was generated <generate-ssh>`.

 .. important:: |imp| GIS.lab unit has to be registered in the network.
-In other words ``IP address`` has to be assigned to unit.
-Run ``ip a`` command to detect this address.
+In other words `IP address` has to be assigned to unit.
+Run ``ip a`` command on the unit to detect this address.

-In case unit is not registered automatically, run DHCP client that apply for ``IP address``.
+In case unit is not registered automatically, run DHCP client that apply for IP address.
 Then verify working internet connection, e.g. with ``ping`` command.

 .. code:: sh